Bharat Biotech's COVID-19 shot 81% effective, Indian firm's interim data shows | Health

 Bharat Biotech's COVID-19 shot 81% effective, Indian firm's interim data shows

-Its first interim analysis was based on a Phase III clinical trial involving 25,800 participants which was conducted with the Indian government's medical research body.
+Its first interim analysis was based on a Phase III clinical trial involving 25,800 participants which was conducted with the Indian Council for Medical Research (ICMR), a federal government body.
 The trial included 2,433 participants who were older than 60, and 4,500 participants with co-morbidities.
+The trial results were evaluated by an independent data safety and monitoring board, the ICMR said in a separate statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)